alexandre-abrioux/github-profile-toolbox/README.md

 ## Contributing

-I've created this project on a Sunday to learn the basics of Rust.
+I've bootstrapped this project on a Sunday to learn the basics of Rust.
-I'm by no mean knowledgeable on the language so feel free to suggest things I could have done better!
+I'm by no means knowledgeable about the language so feel free to suggest things I could have done better!
 I'm open to contributions, although this will probably stay as a slow-maintained side project.